IT Procurement Assistance

 - IT purchase related to the State’s PeopleSoft/Oracle implementation: OMB must approve all purchases of shadow systems (alternative solutions) to the State’s implementation of PeopleSoft/Oracle.
 Submit a business case to the PeopleSoft/Oracle program manager.

 - IT purchase with Limitation of Liability: An agency has limited authorization to agree to limit a contractor’s liability for purchases related to software, communication, or electronic equipment.
 [NDCC 32-12.2-15] The agency must prepare written documentation, in consultation with OMB Risk Management Division and the Attorney General’s Office, before agreeing to any liability limitation.
-Use the Limitation of Liability Documentation Template.

 - IT purchase related to Electronic Health Records: Each executive branch state agency and institution of higher education may use only an electronic health record system for use in the State’s Health Information Exchange which is certified under rules adopted by the office of the National Coordinator for Health Information Technology [NDCC 54-59-31].